rebelsky/sams-assorted-musings-reflections/grinnell-holiday-party-2016.md

 [9] One of the desserts had nuts, which is to be expected.

+[10] I don't think I can list everything.
+There was a really nice kale salad, some braised leeks, some wonderful really small brussels sprouts, purple cauliflower, a potato dish I skipped, portabello mushroom wellington, salmon, and very tender prime rib.
+But, as I said, I don't think I can list everything.

-[10] Interestingly, that student is one of the reasons I'm currently thankful to be teaching at Grinnell.
+[11] Not so surprisingly, that student is one of the reasons I'm currently thankful to be teaching at Grinnell.

-[11] I have to admit that there's no way that Kate Walker, our treasurer, can always be joyful.
+[12] I have to admit that there's no way that Kate Walker, our treasurer, can always be joyful.
 She works much to hard and much too many hours for her always to be joyful.
 But she always looks utterly thrilled when she sings, and that joy is contagious.

-[12] Leslie: I love that we both feel that the other one supports us well.
+[14] Leslie: I love that we both feel that the other one supports us well.

-[14] In my first year at Grinnell, Leslie and Jim also invited Michelle and me to a post-dinner event.
+[15] In my first year at Grinnell, Leslie and Jim also invited Michelle and me to a post-dinner event.
 That event made a huge difference in us getting acclimated to Grinnell.

-[15] When I was in his studio art course and suggested some improvements to a work, his reaction was "Rearranging deck chairs on the Titanic."
+[16] When I was in his studio art course and suggested some improvements to a work, his reaction was "Rearranging deck chairs on the Titanic."

 ---